kariminf/jslingua/README.md

 [![codebeat badge](https://codebeat.co/badges/dd8cf628-627a-42f3-8ae5-5bfa1a53d525)](https://codebeat.co/projects/github-com-kariminf-jslingua-master)
 [![Code Climate](https://img.shields.io/codeclimate/github/kariminf/jslingua.svg)](https://codeclimate.com/github/kariminf/jslingua/)

-This project aims to afford some of the tasks related to languages, such as;: detecting language, some transformations (majuscule to minuscule), verb conjugation, etc.
+This project aims to afford some of the tasks related to languages, such as: detecting language, some transformations (majuscule to minuscule), verb conjugation, etc.
 There are a lot of projects like this such as: [NLTK](https://github.com/nltk/nltk) (python), [OpenNLP](https://github.com/apache/opennlp) (Java), etc.
 But, mostly, they are server side and needs some configurations before being put in action.